+How can art therapy be a solution to your problems?
 Sometimes, the solution to your problem just won’t come into your head, yet your thoughts are spinning at 100 kilometers an hour, and you feel like your brain is going to explode.

 At its most basic, the only preparation you need to carry out for this is to grab a pencil and a sheet of paper.
 Then, just start drawing.
 It doesn’t even matter what you draw.
 Within a certain amount of time, your thoughts will become more harmonious and you’ll calm down.

 To help you get started, here’s what to do if you’re feeling…

 21 Different art therapy exercises for different emotions

 1. Tired: draw flowers.

 It helps re-energize your mind and clear brain fog.